Cambodian history on a human scale

 Having been painting quietly for years and not exhibiting his work, Albert shares his opinion on the purpose of history and some of the ideas he has been meditating on in recent years.

 Why Amir Aczel?

-I was interested in Aczel’s relationship w chance and history.
-He was the son of a ship captain on the Mediterranean, which led him to Monte Carlo - casinos, numbers, statistics, and so, mathematical history, the origin of numbers, and so, Cambodia.
+I was interested in Aczel’s relationship with chance and history.
+He was the son of a ship captain on the Mediterranean, which led him to Monte Carlo — casinos, numbers, statistics, and so, mathematical history, the origin of numbers, and so, Cambodia.
 Cambodia has a very complicated history with the number zero.

 Pol Pot re-dated his rule in 1975 to begin from Year Zero and then, there is the possible invention of written zero.